AICoE/meteor/docs/adr/000-refactor-pipelines.md

 ## Considered Options

-1. Tekton YAML as port of meteor-operator
+1. Tekton YAML as part of meteor-operator
 2. Tekton YAML as a seperate Helm application
 3. Tekton YAML as a seperate GitHub repository with Kustomize manifests
 4. Tekton YAML as a seperate Tekton Bundle